Jonathan Wells (intelligent design advocate): Biography

 Wells was born in New York City in 1942 and grew up in New Jersey, and was brought up as a Protestant Christian.
 He studied geology at Princeton University, where he dropped out in his junior year.
 Following a brief stint as a taxi driver, he was drafted into the United States Army and spent two years serving in Germany.
 After his discharge in 1966, he attended University of California, Berkeley, where he publicly refused to report for reserve duty.
 This resulted in him being arrested and being incarcerated for eighteen months at the Leavenworth military prison.
 Upon his release, Wells returned to Berkeley where he completed his studies with a major in geology and physics and a minor in biology.

 In 1974, Wells joined the Unification Church of the United States.
-He graduated from the church's Unification Theological Seminary in 1978 with a master's degree in religious education.
+He graduated from the Unification Church's Unification Theological Seminary in 1978 with a master's degree in religious education.
 Wells continued his studies at Yale University, earning a PhD in religious studies in 1986, focusing on historical reactions to Darwinism.
 During this time he wrote extensively on Unification theology and taught at the Unification Theological Seminary.
 Wells was on the Board of Trustees of the Unification Theological Seminary until resigning in 1997 to return to teaching.
 He also acted as the director of the International Religious Foundation, a Unification Church affiliated organization which sponsors interdenominational conferences.

-Wells has written on the subject of marriage within the Unification Church and has been called a "Unification Church marriage expert" by church sources.
-Wells defended Unification Church theology against what he said were unfair criticisms made in 1977 by the National Council of Churches.
+Wells had written on the subject of marriage within the Unification Church, and had been called a "Unification Church marriage expert" by church sources.
+Wells defended Unification Church theology against what he said were unfair criticisms of it made in 1977 by the National Council of Churches.

-In 1994, Wells earned another PhD in molecular and cellular biology at UC Berkeley.
+In 1994, Wells earned another PhD in molecular and cellular biology from the University of California, Berkeley.
 After receiving his doctorate, he worked at a position he described as "a post-doctoral research biologist at Berkeley, writing articles critical of Darwinism."
-Shortly after that Wells joined former UC Berkeley law professor Phillip E. Johnson, father of the intelligent design movement, at the Discovery Institute.
+Shortly after that Wells joined Phillip E. Johnson, father of the intelligent design movement, at the Discovery Institute.
 He now serves as a fellow at the Discovery Institute's Center for Science and Culture, the hub of the intelligent design movement, and at the International Society for Complexity, Information, and Design, which also promotes intelligent design.

 Wells appeared on a panel at Harvard with Stephen Palumbi in November 2001, which his supporters lauded as a "home run".
 Other observers stated that Wells' performance was "uneventful".

+Wells died on September 19, 2024, his 82nd birthday.